About Us: Sheriff Edward V. Rochford

 The Morris County Sheriff’s Office is comprised of 310 officers and employees and provides specialized law enforcement services, including crime scene processing, bomb squad, evidence collection and fingerprint processing.

-Ed is a lifelong resident of Morris County and resides in Morris Plains with his wife Diana.
+Ed is a lifelong resident of Morris County and resides in Morristown.

 - Foreclosure Listings

 database of sheriff’s sales.

 - Giving caregivers and